Smart-IoT-Systems/genesis-uca/docs/examples/1.nodered_localhost/README.md

 ![alt text](docs/examples/1.nodered_localhost/images/deployment.png "Successful deployment")

 Finally, you can access to your Node-RED by right-clicking on the component in the graph view of the editor before clicking on the “Go To” button.

+## Deploy on a remote Host

+So far, we deployed Node-RED on the machine running GeneSIS.
+But actually, we could have use the same process to deploy Node-RED on a remote host.
+To do so, we only change the IP parameter of the InfrastructureComponent (aka., the host) to the IP address of the host where we want to deploy Node-RED.

 In the next tutorial we will observe how to deploy a ThingML component!